 The P-2 Peacemaker is unlocked by default and is therefore the first of the secondary weapons in Helldivers 2 the player gets to use.
 The Peacemaker is a light, semi-auto pistol that deals a moderate 75 damage per shot.
 Its high fire rate means that it will fire as fast as you can pull the trigger.
 Recoil is light, and made even more manageable when firing in first person mode.
 All these features let the player quickly spam shots at their enemies.
 The downside is that the pistol comes only with iron sights, so despite being very accurate, it’s limited to close range engagements.

 Its mag holds 15 rounds, and comes with 6 spare mags.
 Much like with the starting liberator assault rifle, there isn’t much special to say about this weapon.
-It’s your starting pistol, and as such, it’s an easy-to-use, reliable all-rounder that helps learn new players the ins and outs of the game.
+It’s your starting pistol, and as such, it’s an easy-to-use, reliable all-rounder that helps new players learn the ins and outs of the game.
 While it’s somewhat decent after the buff that bumped up its damage, most players will quickly abandon it in favor of other secondary weapons in Helldivers 2.

 Verdict: A simple pistol for lower difficulties that teaches players the ins and outs of the game.
 Eventually, players make the switch to either better or more specialized sidearms.